 “Sharpen the Saw means preserving and enhancing the greatest asset you have – you.”
 Stephen Covey

-The first Advanced Course ran as a pilot in November 2017 & 2018.
+The course has run since 2018 in London and Lancaster.
 Feedback from participants celebrates the highlights of this 3 day programme:

 - ‘If you want to become the coach you know you are…make this programme your priority’